MobSlicer152/purpl2/README.md

 You need Rust or something, I don't know this is the first thing I've written in Rust.

-The build scripts are terrible but work fairly well for the default stuff.

 ### Interesting stuff I guess

 This is a Rust rewrite of [my C engine](https://github.com/MobSlicer152/purpl-engine).